 It appears Club leadership has had some difficulty adjusting to my high standards of personal conduct.

 I have great respect for the Club and its many fine members for the grand things they do for our community.
 This is not to besmirch the Club and its membership, but to defend myself, and inspire the Club to rededicate itself to the Optimist Creed.
-I shall modify this post once new leadership shortly takes office as I respect the incoming president and expect better from him hopefully with the assurance of a change in Club Culture and disposition towards rectitude.
+I modified this post for 2020 when new leadership took office as I respect the incoming president and expect better from him hopefully with the assurance of a change in Club Culture and disposition towards rectitude.

 God speed the 7th District Optimist Club.